MyUNiDAYS/unidays-javascript/README.md

 ### Installation

-To install, run `npm install` from your favourite terminal.
+To install the Jest test-runner and all dependencies for this project, run `npm install` from your favourite terminal within the project directory.

 ### Running the tests

-To run the tests, run `npm test` from your favourite terminal.
+To run the tests, run `npm test` from your favourite terminal within the project directory.

 ## Contributing

 This project is set up as an open source project.
-As such, if there any any suggestions you have for features, for improving the code itself or come across any problems, you can raise them and / or suggest changes in implementation.
+As such, if there are any suggestions that you have for features, for improving the code itself, or you have come across any problems; you can raise them and/or suggest changes in implementation.

 If you are interested in contributing to this codebase, please follow the [contributing guidelines](./.github/contributing.md).
 This contains guides on both contributing directly and raising feature requests or bug reports.
 Please adhere to our [code of conduct](./CODE_OF_CONDUCT.md) when doing any of the above.